bvmake/Learn-C-Sharp-The-Hard-Easy-Way/outline.md

         1. Know what a piece of code is going to do before you execute it (see #3 from values)
         2. Don't be lazy.
             1. You chose to use this language, so do everyone a favor and continue to learn it.
+    3. When working in another language, learn the native tongue
+       1. Code in idiomatic (insert programming language here).
+It makes life better for those around you.